taichi221228/taichi221228/README.md

 ---

+## Note :construction:

+Note: This repository is still a work in progress.
+Some sections may be incomplete as I continue to develop and update the content.
+Thank you for your understanding!

 ## Structure

 This project is using Qwik with [QwikCity](https://qwik.builder.io/qwikcity/overview/).
 QwikCity is just an extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.